U.S. agency rejects Boeing protest of Northrop bomber contract

-WASHINGTON (Reuters) - A U.S. government agency on Tuesday rejected a protest filed by Boeing Co and Lockheed Martin Corp against a multibillion-dollar bomber contract awarded to Northrop Grumman Corp by the U.S. Air Force in October.
+A U.S. government agency on Tuesday rejected a protest filed by Boeing Co (BA.N) and Lockheed Martin Corp (LMT.N) against a multibillion-dollar bomber contract awarded to Northrop Grumman Corp (NOC.N) by the U.S. Air Force in October.

 The decision by the U.S. Government Accountability Office marked another setback for Boeing, which is facing job cuts in its commercial division and a reported federal investigation into whether it properly accounted for two jetliners, the 747 and 787.